MicrosoftDocs/win32/desktop-src/Intl/processing-the-wm-ime-composition-message.md

 ---
-Description: An IME-aware application that processes the WM\_IME\_COMPOSITION message tests the bits in lParam parameter and calls the ImmGetCompositionString function to retrieve the indicated string or data. ms.assetid: 6d9cb9e2-f30e-4299-9af5-a705cd40b185
+description: An IME-aware application that processes the WM\_IME\_COMPOSITION message tests the bits in lParam parameter and calls the ImmGetCompositionString function to retrieve the indicated string or data. ms.assetid: 6d9cb9e2-f30e-4299-9af5-a705cd40b185
 title: Processing the WM_IME_COMPOSITION Message ms.topic: article